pazdzioch78/blum-bot3/README.md

 ---

-## 🚀 **About the Bot**
+## 🚀 About the Bot

-The Blum Bot is designed to automate various tasks in **Blum**, including:
+Blum Bot is designed to automate various tasks in **Blum**, helping you:

+- **🌾 Auto Farming:**
-- **Auto Farming:** Automate your farming process to maximize in-game rewards.
+  Automate your farming process to maximize in-game rewards.

+- **🛠️ Auto Task:**
-- **Auto Task:** Automatically execute tasks and claim rewards.
+  Automatically execute tasks and claim rewards.

+- **📆 Auto Daily:**
-- **Auto Daily:** Check and claim your daily rewards without manual intervention, including friend reward claims.
+  Check and claim your daily rewards (including friend reward claims) without manual intervention.

+- **🎮 Auto Game:**
-- **Auto Game:** Play games automatically to earn points within your configured range.
+  Play games automatically to earn points within your configured range.

-Additionally, the bot offers advanced features such as:
+Additionally, Blum Bot offers advanced features such as:

+- **👥 Multi-Account Support:**
-- **Multi-Account Support:** Manage multiple accounts simultaneously.
+  Manage multiple accounts simultaneously.

+- **🧵 Multi-Threading Support:**
-- **Multi-Threading Support:** Process multiple accounts concurrently according to your configuration.
+  Process multiple accounts concurrently according to your configuration.

+- **🔌 Proxy Support:**
-- **Proxy Support:** Dynamically assign proxies for each account.
+  Dynamically assign proxies for each account.

-- **Delay Loop and Account Switching:** Configure delay intervals for looping and switching accounts to optimize performance.
+- **⏱️ Delay Loop and Account Switching:**
+  Configure delay intervals for looping and switching accounts to optimize performance.

 ---